jwelch1324/dalle-flow-tools/README.md

 > git clone https://github.com/jwelch1324/dalle-flow-tools.git
 > pip install dalle-flow-tools/
 ```

+There is also a simple SQLite database wrapper under the hood that lets you save sessions so you can come back to them later and continue your explorations.

 # Getting Started
 The documentation below is outdated and will be removed in the future -- see [Getting Started](ExampleSession/GettingStarted.md) instead.